jenkins-infra/repository-permissions-updater/.github/PULL_REQUEST_TEMPLATE.md

 ### When enabling automated releases (cd: true)

 - [ ] Add a link to the pull request, which enables continuous delivery for your plugin or component.
+Don't merge the PR yet.
+In case of changes requested by the hosting team, an open PR facilitates future reviews, without derailing work across multiple PRs.
 Follow the [documentation](https://www.jenkins.io/doc/developer/publishing/releasing-cd/) to ensure, your pull request is set up properly.

 ### When adding new uploaders (this includes newly created permissions files)